-An introduction to the French language and culture, where students will gain an appreciation of customs, festivals and lifestyles of the people of the French-speaking world including French Polynesia.
+An introduction to the French language and culture, where students will gain an appreciation of customs, festivals and lifestyles of the people of the French-speaking world.
 Topics covered in the course are:

-- Basic introductions and greetings.

-- How to exchange basic information about yourself (name, age, feelings, birthdays, physical characteristics and personalities).

-- Family, colours, animals, weather,
+- Basic introductions and greetings. - How to exchange basic information about yourself (name, age, feelings, birthdays, physical characteristics and personalities). - Family, colours, animals, weather, school, telling time, free time, teenage life in France - Cultural activities (cooking French food)

-- Cultural activities.

-Teacher in Charge: Mrs C. Feuillade
+Teacher in Charge: Mrs C Feuillade